Set and use strong passwords

 - greater than 10 characters long

-- a mix of upper and lower case letters, numbers and alpha numeric characters.
+- a mix of upper and lower case letters, numbers and other symbols.

 Do not include: